windsuzu/console.jay/content/english-grammar/Present Simple.md

 ---
-title: When to use present simple
 draft: false
-date: 2023-11-07 02:07
+date: 2023-11-13 18:26
 tags:
   - english
   - grammar
   - present-simple
 ---

-Distinguishing between the time to use the present simple tense and the [[When to use present continuous|present continuous tense]] can be difficult.
+Distinguishing between the time to use the present simple tense and the [[Present Continuous|present continuous tense]] can be difficult.
 We can use the present simple tense in the following situations:

 ## 1. Habits or actions that occur regularly and repeatedly
 - I **wash** my hair every day.